yoyosan/jenkins-docker/README.md

 # Jenkins Docker

-This is a skeleton for running Jenkins with Nodes locally using Docka' Powa'.
+This is a simple to setup and run Jenkins with Nodes locally/remotely using Docka' Powa'.

 ## Installation steps